Different Types of Machine Learning Algorithms

 Classical Machine Learning

-Algorithms that use statistical and mathematical equations to analyze the relationships between input and output data fall under the category of Statistical Machine Learning algorithms.
-These algorithms have the advantage of being explainable i.e. they can provide reasons for the predictions made for a given input.
+Algorithms that use statistical and mathematical equations to analyze the relationships between input and output data fall under Statistical Machine Learning algorithms.
+These algorithms have the advantage of being explainable, i.e. they can provide reasons for the predictions made for a given input.

-Some examples of Statistical Machine Learning algorithms include K-means, Decision Trees, Random Forest, Support Vector Machine (SVM), and Linear Regression.
+Some examples of Statistical Machine Learning algorithms include K-means, Decision Trees, Random Forests, Support Vector Machine (SVM), and Linear Regression.

 Neural Networks

-Neural Network algorithms are inspired by the structure and function of the human brain.
-These algorithms use a complex mathematical model with many trainable parameters, such as weight and bias matrices, which are learned through the use of training data.
-Neural networks seem quite promising but they have limitations when the complexity of the model increases.
-This can make it difficult to capture complex dependencies like temporal or spatial dependencies.
+The structure and function of the human brain inspire Neural Network algorithms.
+These algorithms use a complex mathematical model with many trainable parameters, known as weight and bias matrices, learned through training data.
+Neural networks seem quite promising, but they have limitations when the complexity of the model increases.
+This can make capturing complex dependencies like temporal or spatial dependencies difficult.

-Temporal dependencies refer to the dependence of the input sample at one-time step (t1) on the input sample at another time step (t2), while spatial dependencies refer to the dependence of input collected at one condition on input collected at different conditions.
+Temporal dependencies refer to the dependence of the input sample at a time step (t1) on the input sample at another time step (t2).
+In contrast, spatial dependencies refer to the dependence of Input collected at one condition on Input collected at different conditions.

 Deep Learning

-The basic principle of deep learning is similar to that of neural networks, but with improved architecture for the placement of hidden layers to overcome the limitations of neural networks.
-Deep learning algorithms have the ability to learn spatial and temporal relationships within training data.
+The basic principle of deep Learning is similar to that of neural networks but with improved architecture to overcome the limitations of neural networks.
+Deep learning algorithms can learn spatial and temporal relationships within training data.
 However, the main disadvantage of these algorithms is that they are not easily explainable.

 Some examples of deep learning algorithms include Convolutional Neural Networks (CNNs), Recurrent Neural Networks (RNNs), and Long Short-Term Memories (LSTMs).

-Types of machine learning models based on the nature of solution
+Types of machine learning models based on the nature of the solution

-We can classify machine learning algorithms into two categories based on the solution.
+We can classify machine learning algorithms into two categories based on the nature of the solution.

 Types of machine learning algorithm based on nature of solution